lingua-franca/marmara/README.md

 Marmara.start_recording
 ```

-Set the `output_directory` before you start recording and you should find your HTML reports located in the directory you provided.
+Set the `output_directory` before you start recording and you should find your HTML reports located in the directory you provided. *Note that this directory will removed and re-created each time the tests are run.*